php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-session"></a>
 #### `session()` {#collection-method}

-The `session` function may be used to get or set session values:
+The `session` function may be used to get / set a session value:

     $value = session('key');